Punk'd: Revival

 In October 2010, New York Magazine revealed that Punk'd was being revived with Justin Bieber replacing Kutcher as the host; however, it stated that Kutcher would remain as executive producer.
 After a five-year hiatus, the program was revived with a March 2012 premiere.
 The first episode of the ninth season, featuring Bieber as a guest host, was filmed in late August 2011.
 On December 31, 2011, MTV confirmed that the program would be revived in 2012, and that a different celebrity guest host would be featured each episode, the guests included: Tyler, the Creator, Justin Bieber, Bam Margera, Hayden Panettiere, Lucy Hale, Nick Cannon, Dax Shepard, Ashley Tisdale, Demi Lovato, Miley Cyrus, Heather Morris, Kellan Lutz, Daniel Tosh, and Mac Miller.
 Ashton Kutcher made a returning appearance on an episode where he got to punk again.

 The ninth season ended on June 7, 2012.

 BET reboot

 On May 25, 2013, Katalyst Media stated that a tenth season was in development.
 At their 2015 upfronts, BET announced that they would be rebooting the program for their network.
 Although Katalyst had closed by then Goldberg returned as executive producer with a revival of the Katalyst banner without Kutcher.
+Ryan Good also executive produced.
 The reboot is tailored for the network's audience and goes behind the scenes of many pranks.
 The reboot premiered on August 18, 2015.

 To promote the program, BET announced the return of BET: Uncut, a block for uncut music videos, on August 11, 2015.
 In reality, after a revelation and introduction from new hosts, King Bach and DeStorm Power, BET aired highlights from past segments of the program as well as previews for their program.